Chickpea Flour Omelette with Spinach

 Storage

-The omelet can be enjoyed hot right after making or even cold, and you can store it in the fridge for about 3 days.
-I haven’t tried freezing it yet, the Dutchman eats it all!
-But I think it would be possible without any issues!
+The omelette can be enjoyed hot right after it’s made or even cold and you can store it in the fridge for about 3 days.
+I haven’t tried freezing it yet, the Dutch eats it all!
+But I believe it’s possible without issues!

 • What is Kala Namak?

-Kala Namak is a special salt used a lot in vegan cooking because, more than providing a salty taste, it has a sulfurous smell reminiscent of boiled eggs.
-Read here: Kala Namak, the “vegans’ salt” that tastes like eggs.
+Kala Namak is a special salt used a lot in vegan cooking because more than providing a salty taste, it has a sulfurous smell reminiscent of a hard-boiled egg.
+Read here: Kala Namak, the ‘vegan salt’ that tastes like eggs.
 You can omit it, but I recommend using it.

 • What is nutritional yeast?

-In this recipe, you’ll also find nutritional yeast, which is a deactivated yeast, not used for leavening but to give a cheese flavor to dishes.
-For more information, read here: Nutritional Yeast: what it is, how to use it, and why!
-You can omit it, but in my opinion, you should compensate with more spices as it really makes the omelet tastier.
+This recipe also includes nutritional yeast, which is a deactivated yeast, not used for leavening but only to give the dishes a cheesy flavor.
+For more information, read here: Nutritional Yeast: what it is, how to use it and why!
+You can omit this too, but in my opinion, you should compensate with more spices as it really makes the omelette more flavorful.

 • Does the batter need to rest?

-I didn’t let the batter rest, unlike the crepes where I think it’s an important step.
+I did not let the batter rest, unlike crepes where I think it’s an important step.

 Author image